Oghma-Infinium/Vagabond/README.md

    > **DO NOT** set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder.

 4. The `Resource Download Location` line should fill out automatically after you set your `Modlist Installation Location`.
-   > The `Resource Download Location` does not need to be on an SSD, but it makes installing faster.
+   > The `Resource Download Location` does not need to be on the same drive as your Modlist Installation Location.
 You can set this location to a folder on an HDD for the sake of saving space.

 5. Press the play arrow to begin the installation.

 6. If the installation is successful, then rejoice and move onto the [Post Installation](#post-installation) section.
 If the installation is unsuccessful, refer to the [Problematic Files](#problematic-files) section and tips below or join the [discord server](https://discord.gg/WakingDreams) for support.

+---

 #### Problematic Files